MicrosoftDocs/visualstudio-docs/docs/test/isolating-code-under-test-with-microsoft-fakes.md

 - Visual Studio Enterprise
 - A .NET Framework project
+::: moniker range=">=vs-2019"
-- .NET Core and SDK-style project support is currently in preview.
+- .NET Core and SDK-style project support is currently in preview from Visual Studio 16.6 onwards.
 [Read More](/visualstudio/releases/2019/release-notes#microsoft-fakes-for-net-core-and-sdk-style-projects)
+::: moniker-end

 > [!NOTE]
 > - Profiling with Visual Studio is not available for tests that use Microsoft Fakes.